Veterans

 Robert Sanchez reenlisted on November 10, 1945 and was honorably discharged on February 2, 1948 and spent most his life in the greater Bay Area.
 Robert Sanchez was one of the early prime movers and active Elders in the Muwekma Ohlone Tribe.
 He passed away on April 26, 1999

 Daniel G. Juarez (Santos), Technical Sergeant, U.S. Army (Serial # 39078730), 41st Division – 1941-1945.
 Daniel Juarez (Saunders/Santos) was born in Sunol near the Alisal Rancheria on January 21, 1917.
 Both his parents Joseph Armija Garcia Saunders and Erolinda Santos were members of the Verona Band of Alameda County.
-Daniel was enrolled with the Bureau of Indian Affairs along with his mother and siblings under his great-aunts’ BIA Application (#10676) on March 18, 1932.
+Daniel was enrolled with the Bureau of Indian Affairs along with his mother and siblings under his great-aunts’ BIA Application (#10676) on March 18, 1932 and “California Census Roll of Indians 1928-33.

 Daniel Juarez (Santos) received a draft notice dated March 14, 1941, from Local Board No. 36 located in Manteca, California.
 It was addressed to Mr. Dan George Juarez, Route, Box 29A, Tracy, California.
 The letter stated: